Rule 1. OFFICE HOURS

 Rule 11.
 DUE DATE.
 To determine the due date for filing, start counting with the day after docketing, including weekends and holidays.
 When an expiration date falls on a Saturday, Sunday, or an official state or federal holiday, the time for filing is extended to the next business day.

-Requests for extension of time for filing briefs should be directed by letter to the Clerk sufficiently in advance of the due date so that if the request is denied the briefs can still be filed within the time fixed by these rules.
+Requests for extension of time for filing briefs should be filed sufficiently in advance of the due date so that if the request is denied the briefs can still be filed within the time fixed by these rules.

 Requests not showing service on the opposing party will not be honored.

-A copy of the letter or order granting the extension must be included as an exhibit to the document for which the extension was granted.
+A copy of the order granting the extension must be included as an exhibit to the document for which the extension was granted.

 Rule 13.
 DETERMINATION OF FILING DATE.
 Except as otherwise provided in this rule, a document will be deemed filed in the Supreme Court of Georgia on the date it is electronically filed or physically received in the Supreme Court Clerk’s office and stamped filed by the Clerk’s office staff.